- Search The Registry

 In late 1924, Rose called a meeting, with attendees including Arturo Alfonso Schomburg, James Weldon Johnson, and Hubert Harrison, that decided to focus on preserving rare books and solicit donations to enhance its African American collection.
 On May 8, 1925, it began operating as the Division of Negro Literature, History, and Prints, a division of the NYPL.
 In 1926, Schomburg was interested in selling his collection of African American literature because he wanted it to be available to the general public.
 Still, he wanted the collection to stay in Harlem.
 Rose and the National Urban League convinced the Carnegie Foundation to pay $10,000 to Schomburg and then donate the books to the library.
 In 1926, the center's collection won acclaim by adding Schomburg's collection.
 Schomburg’s collection (About 5,000 objects) showed that Black people had a history and a culture and were not inferior to other races.

 In 1930, the Center had 18,000 volumes.
-In 1932, Schomburg became his collection's curator until his death in 1938.
+In 1932, Schomburg became his collection's curator until he died in 1938.
 Dr. Lawrence D. Reddick became the next curator.
 In 1935, the Center began delivering books once a week to the handicapped.
 In 1940, the entire Division of Negro History, Literature, and Prints was renamed the Schomburg Collection of Negro History and Literature.
 In 1942 Rose retired when the library had 40,000 books.
 Dorothy Robinson Homer replaced her as Branch Librarian after the Citizen's Committee of the 135th Street Branch Library specifically requested a Negro to replace Rose.